deepak-2704/spam_classifier/README.md

-# MNB-Spam-Classifer
+# Spam-Classifer
-Classify messages as spam or ham(non spam)
+Classify messages as spam or ham (non spam)